MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-client-deployment-notes.md

 5. Select the **Set SCP to current certification cluster** option, and then click **OK**.

-### Enabling Client-Side Service Discovery by Using the Windows Registry
+### Enabling client-side service discovery by using the Windows registry
 As an alternative to using an SCP or where an SCP does not exist, you can configure the registry on the client computer so that the RMS client can locate its AD RMS server.

-##### To enable client-side AD RMS service discovery by using the Windows registry
+#### To enable client-side AD RMS service discovery by using the Windows registry

 1. Open the Windows registry editor, Regedit.exe:

-    -   On the client computer, in the Run window, type **regedit**, and then press ENTER to open the Registry Editor.
+    -   On the client computer, in the Run window, type **regedit**, and then press Enter to open the Registry Editor.

-2. In the Registry Editor, navigate to **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC**.
+2. In Registry Editor, navigate to **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC**.

     > [!IMPORTANT]
     > If you are running a 32-bit application on a 64-bit computer, the path will be as follows: